harshpandey002/react-player/README.md

 This Player application is deployed using Netlify.\
 Click on the link in About section to preview Application.\
-Try to Find Dark Mode.
+Click on the Bulb icon for Dark Mode

 ## Available Scripts